 If your environment has a reverse proxy configured between AM and the agent, set the AM URL to the proxy URL instead.
 For example, https://proxy.example.com:443/openam.
-For more information about setting up the environment for reverse proxies, see "Configuring Apache HTTP Server as a Reverse Proxy Example".
+For more information about setting up the environment for reverse proxies, see "Preparing the Environment for Reverse Proxies".